subham-behera/subham-behera/README.md

 - 🔭 I’m currently building projects around ML

-- 👨‍💻 Strong hands on dsa and programming languages like python,java,c
+- 👨‍💻 Strong hands on DSA and programming languages like python,java,c

 - 🌱 Skilled in using new age websites and softwares